 When I began to believe that good things were happening, in summer 2018 the availability for the AEL summer school at Steiner Academy Exeter came suddenly to an end and I had no other choice than facing closure or searching new venues and a new partnership.

-Out of that first small attempt that started with 12 of my students in summer 1998, the Active English Learning project grew over the years not just in dimensions but in quality, experience, students care, developing its own identity based on constant efforts to provide high standards of academic teaching, creative environment, enjoyable experiences, social inclusion within the community hosting the courses.
+Out of that first small attempt that started with eleven of my students in summer 1998, the Active English Learning project grew over the years not just in dimensions but in quality, experience, students care, developing its own identity based on constant efforts to provide high standards of academic teaching, creative environment, enjoyable experiences, social inclusion within the community hosting the courses.
 And this is the direction I am committed to lead and develop the Active English Learning project as far as necessary.
-And as far as I can 😊 (vr)
+And as far as I can do it (vr)